 6. Overtime Allowance: Some employers compensate for the overtime done by their employees.
 This allowance is taxable in the employee's hands.

-7. Children Education Allowance: If you are receiving children education allowance from your employer then you are eligible to claim a tax exemption under the Income Tax Act.
+7. Children Education Allowance: If you are receiving children education allowance from your employer then you are eligible to claim a tax exemption under the Income-tax Act.
 However, the maximum amount exempted is Rs.
 100 per month or Rs.
-1200 per annum for maximum of up to 2 children.
+1200 per annum for a maximum of up to 2 children.
 Along with this, you can also claim deductions for fees paid for your children under section 80C.

 Also Read: How to claim tax benefit on tuition fees under Section 80C

-8. Hostel Expenditure Allowance: Similarly, any hostel expenditure allowance received by you for your children from employer is eligible for exemption up to Rs.
+8. Hostel Expenditure Allowance: Similarly, any hostel expenditure allowance received by you for your children from an employer is eligible for exemption up to Rs.
 300 per month or Rs.
 3600 per annum for maximum up to 2 children.